awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/security_iam_id-based-policy-examples.md

 **Create an Auto Scaling group**
 + `autoscaling:CreateAutoScalingGroup`
 + `iam:CreateServiceLinkedRole` \(Needed if you are using the default service\-linked role and that role does not yet exist\)
-+ `iam:PassRole` \(Needed if you are using a nondefault service\-linked role, or you are specifying an IAM role for the `NotificationTargetARN` parameter for a lifecycle hook\)
++ `iam:PassRole` \(Needed if you are using a nondefault service\-linked role, you are specifying an IAM role for the `RoleARN` parameter for a lifecycle hook, or you are using a launch template that specifies the IAM role that can be used by the instances in the Auto Scaling group\)
++ `ec2:RunInstance` \(Needed if you are using a launch template\)
++ `ec2:CreateTags` \(Needed if you are using a launch template that specifies the tags to apply to your instances and EBS volumes\)

 **Create a launch configuration**
 + `autoscaling:CreateLaunchConfiguration`